Trams in The Hague: Infrastructure

+Rolling stock

-As of 2017, the fleet consists of approximately 250 trams of three types:
+As of 2024, the HTM tram fleet consists of approximately 200 trams of three types, with a further model set to enter service in 2026.

+GTL8

-GTL8: eight-axle, three-section articulated trams.
-They have the HTM's red-and-beige livery and are uni-directional with a cab at only one end.
-These trams were built by La Brugeoise et Nivelles in Bruges, Belgium (actual Bombardier Transportation) in two generations:
+GTL8 trams are eight-axle, three-section articulated trams with a red-and-beige livery.
+They are uni-directional with a cab at only one end.
+The 147 trams were built by La Brugeoise et Nivelles in Bruges, Belgium (later Bombardier Transportation) in two generations.
+About 55 remain in revenue service.